DoubleCouponDay/Chunkus/README.md

     python3 -m pip install conan
 ```

+Set the `CONAN` environment variable to the directory containing your conan packages. on windows it's: `C:\Users\sjsui\.conan\data`.
+On linux it's:

-disclaimer: conan no longer works with python2 and pip2 as it has python3 only syntax.
+disclaimer: conan no longer works with python2 and pip2 as it is using python3 syntax.
 If you didn't install conan from the correct place, your build will fail.

 ---